mjvesa/unide-src/readme.md

 # Unide

-Unide is

-- Universal, as designs produced using it can be exported to many platforms
-- Unidirectional, as it is in complete control of its model and is capable of exporting it to other models
-- U and I, as it let's the user create pure Java Vaadin projects
+Unide is a visual designer for Vaadin.
+It exports to plain Java.

 Using Unide in VSCode is recommended.
 Install it trough the extension marketplace.

 To run Unide locally, install it via npm `npm install -g unide` and then invoke `unide` at the root of your Vaadin project.

-To try it out without instaling anything [Unide can be used online](https://mjvesa.github.io/unide/)
+To try it out without installing anything [Unide can be used online](https://mjvesa.github.io/unide/)

 ## Goal of the project